petereon/battleship/BACKLOG.md

 __So that__ I know that it is a hit or a miss

 #### UAT 5.1 🚧
-Given a target grid
+Given I have taken a shot at the hole <hole>
-And an ocean grid
+And the opponent's ocean grid
-And an available hole <hole>
-When I take my shot
+When the game checks the shot status
-Then the game announces if the shot was a <status>
+Then the status is <status>

   Examples:
   | hole | status |